rancher/rancher/tests/v2/validation/nodescaling/README.md

   gkeNodePool:
     initialNodeCount: 1
 ```
 NOTE: When scaling AKS and EKS, you will need to make sure that the `maxCount` and `maxSize` parameter is greater than the desired scale amount, respectively.
 For example, if you wish to have 6 total EKS nodes, then the `maxSize` parameter needs to be at least 7.
-This is not a limitation of the automation, but rather how EkS specifically handles nodegroups.
+This is not a limitation of the automation, but rather how EKS specifically handles nodegroups.

+Additionally, for AKS, you must have `enableAutoScaling` set to true if you specify `maxCount` and `minCount`.

 These tests utilize Go build tags.
 Due to this, see the below examples on how to run the tests: